LangMem/mem4j/docs/API.md

-# Java Mem0 API Documentation
+# Mem4j API Documentation

 ## Overview

-Java Mem0 provides a REST API for managing AI memory operations.
+Mem4j provides a REST API for managing AI memory operations.
 The API is built on Spring Boot and provides endpoints for adding, searching, updating, and deleting memories.

 ## Base URL